e-seet/42/pipexb/README.md

 command in the child process

 main: setup structure, Check if the command involves heredoc, while loop to execute and do all the requried commands in the terminal

+#### Status

+Using infile works.
+But as the "curr" starts from 3, the first set of command is not run due to dup2.

+Using heredoc: Need to check refactoring of code.
+Something breaks after refactoring.